stanislav-chekmenev/ml_with_graphs_hella/README.md

-# Machine learning on graphs for Hella
+# Machine learning with graphs for Hella